-We have a very experienced Inclusion Manager who provides support to children who have barriers to their learning.
+We have a well-trained SENCo who provides support to children who have barriers to their learning.

 Speech and language is supported by a trained specialist who works closely with the Speech and Language therapist to deliver programmes and provide assessments.